-- \ Less than 1%. - (1) Patrick A. Hopf has sole voting and investment power as to these shares. - (2) Invesco Private Capital, Inc. ("Invesco") is the full-discretion investment advisor of this entity, and as such has sole investment and voting power as to these shares.
+- \ Less than 1%. - (1) Patrick A. Hopf has sole voting and investment power as to these shares. - (2) Invesco Private Capital, Inc. ("Invesco") is the full-discretion investment advisor of these entities, and as such has sole investment and voting power as to these shares.
 Alan Kittner, Esfandiar Lorasbpour and Johnston I. Evans are members of the Invesco investment committee for this entity, and while they may be deemed to possess indirect beneficial ownership of these shares, none of them, acting alone, has voting or investment power with respect to such shares.
-As a result, each of them disclaims beneficial ownership of any and all such shares, except to the extent of their pecuniary interest therein. - $(3) \quad \hbox{Edouard Balser has sole investment and voting power as to these shares}.$ - (4) Bank of America Ventures ("BAV") and Bank of America Capital Corporation ("BACC") are both indirect wholly-owned subsidiaries of Bank of America Corporation ("BAC"), a public company.
+As a result, each of them disclaims beneficial ownership of any and all such shares, except to the extent of their pecuniary interest therein. - (3) Edouard Balser has sole investment and voting power as to these shares. - (4) Bank of America Ventures ("BAV") and Bank of America Capital Corporation ("BACC") are both indirect wholly-owned subsidiaries of Bank of America Corporation ("BAC"), a public company.
 Under the terms of a management agreement between Scale Management, LLC ("Scale") and BAC, Scale manages the investment of the Ulta shares held by BAV and BACC and therefore may be deemed to have beneficial ownership of such shares.
-Scale's board of directors consists of six members.
-No one director, acting alone, has investment and voting power as to these shares.
-BAC, as parent of BAV and BACC, may also be deemed to have investment and voting power over the shares held by BAV and BACC as a result of certain approval rights with respect to such shares. - $(5) \quad \hbox{Paul Caland has sole investment and voting power as to these shares.}$ - (6) Harvey Knell is the president of the general partner exercising sole control of KCB BV, L.P., and as such, has investment and voting power as to these shares. - (7) Hewitt B. Shaw, Jr. and R. Steven Kestner are trustees of the Robert G. Markey Trust dated July 2, 1985, and as such, each has investment and voting power as to these shares. - (8) Thomas R. Kully is trustee of the Thomas R. Kully Revocable Trust uad 01/21/1998 Acct #2, and as such, has investment and voting power as to these shares.
+Scale's board of directors consists of Louis C. Bock, Mark J. Brooks, Jim J. Jones, Kate D. Mitchell, RoyT.
+O'Driscoll Abarro L. Weinbarn T. The board acts by majority vote, and no one director, acting alone, has investment and voting power as to these shares.
+BAC, as parent of BAV and BACC, may also be deemed to have investment and voting power over the shares held by BAV and BACC as a result of certain approval rights with respect to such shares. - (5) Paul Caland has sole investment and voting power as to these shares. - (6) Harvey Knell is the president of the general partner exercising sole control of KCB BV, L.P., and as such, has investment and voting power as to these shares. - (7) Hewitt B. Shaw, Jr. and R. Steven Kestner are trustees of the Robert G. Markey Trust dated July 2, 1985, and as such, each has investment and voting power as to these shares.

+(8) Thomas R. Kully is trustee of the Thomas R. Kully Revocable Trust uad 01/21/1998 Acct #2, and as such, has investment and voting power as to these shares.